jconwell/secret_handshake/README.md

 - Alert Logic

 Several of these seem to be asset/device management services, so in theory they should be sending the same set of certificates each time they run through all their devices.
-So you could look to see if there are sets of multiple mTLS session repeating every N hours, and then see if the cert hashes between two different sets of mTLS sessions match, or mostly match.
+You could look to see if there are sets of multiple mTLS session repeating every N hours, and then see if the cert hashes between two different sets of mTLS sessions match, or mostly match.
 Also, potentially look for the client certs to be different for each mTLS session, but the same server cert across all sessions.

 ## Potential Mitigation